ywallis/sugo/README.md

 ## Usage

-Sugo assumes a default of 25 mins per work cycle and long break, 5 mins per small break.

-Run `sugo` in your terminal to run a standard of 3 work/break cycles.
+Run `sugo` in your terminal to run with default settings

-Optionally, you can enter another custom number of cycles as an int after sugo
+Sugo assumes the following defaults:

+- A work length of 25 mins
+- A small break length of 5 mins
+- A large break length of 25 mins
+- 3 work/break cycles

+The following flags are available as options:

+- work
+- break
+- long
+- cycles
+- bar

+Type sugo --help for details